-McMillen proposes to split the current 20-foot-wide Gate 5 and Gate 6 to create four 10-foot-wide gates.
+McMillen proposes to split the current 20-foot-wide Gate 5 and Gate 6 to create four 10-footwide gates.
 A sketch of this concept is shown in Figure 1.
-This will provide increased flexibility for operations of the main spillway and be valuable in a variety of flow management situations as well as the following benefits:
+This will provide increased flexibility for operations of the main spillway and provide flexibility in a variety of flow management situations as well as the following benefits:

-- The majority of low flow scenarios flow could be managed with only one or two 10-footwide spillway gates particularly when the waveshaper is not in operation - Stray boaters could be guided down the main channel and flushed through the Drop 1 spillway with high velocity. - Ability to shape flow to the center of the river channel using four smaller gates by having one or two center gates (Gate 6 and Gate 7) down and Gate 5 or Gate 8 partially down.
+- The majority of low flow scenarios flow could be managed with only one or two 10-footwide spillway gates particularly when the waveshaper is not in operation. - Boaters who miss the bypass channel could pass down the main channel and be passed through the Drop 1 spillway with high velocity. - Ability to shape flow to the center of the river channel using four smaller gates by having one or two center gates (Gate 6 and Gate 7) down and Gate 5 or Gate 8 partially down.